top of page

 And the relationship still survives.

-Often it becomes stronger.
+It becomes stronger.

 Because people finally get to know each other.